 She said she has seen it often since.
 The day she was really late she said she was awoken from her sleep.
 It was night, her room was dark, and she couldn’t speak nor move.
 She tried too, she told me, but couldn’t.
 And she had a dreaded feeling like she wasn’t alone.
 The only thing she could move was her eyes, she recalled, and she happened to look up with them, seeing this humanoid mass looking right down at her, a faint glow where eyes would be.
 She said she closed her eyes and was able to scream, finally gaining control of her body.
 She jumped out of bed and tried to turn on the light near her bed, but it wouldn’t work.
 The mass then started to come toward her, blocking her bedroom door.
 She said she ran into the closet and shut it.
 The light in the closet worked.
 She said she was afraid of opening the door.
 She heard it moving around the room.
 She fell asleep in there, not waking till late in the morning, got quickly dressed and came in, hence her appearance.
 The last week of her life she stayed with me.
 Despite the odd occurrence at work, nothing ever happened at my place.
 She was peaceful.
 She was sleeping and eating again, and on her days off she reported nothing happening.

-The security team usually have a driver who drives around the property to make sure the parking areas and back part of the casino is safe.
+The security team usually have a driver who drives around the property to make sure the parking areas and back part of the casino are safe.
 Behind the casino are these dumpster areas that the food and beverage and custodial teams use.
 Well, my brother tells me that one night he went on break.
 There is a patio area outside that employees use to sit outside or to smoke.
 There is a wall around it but on the other side is the dumpsters.
 He goes to the patio with one of the food and beverage girls to smoke.
-During this time they hears faint crying.
-At the same time, over his radio, he hears the truck driver calling in a female he spots crying in the corner of the dumpsters.
+During this time they hear faint crying.
+At the same time, over his radio, he hears the truck driver calling in regarding a female he spots crying in the corner of the dumpsters.
 He says the driver describes her as short, long dark hair, blue sweater and jeans with no shoes on.
-She’s crouched in the corner, back to him, sobbing as he said “loud”.
-My brother of course being on the opposite side of the wall, can barely hear crying.
+She’s crouched in the corner, with her back to him, sobbing loudly, as he tells it.
+My brother, of course, being on the opposite side of the wall, can barely hear the crying.
 Well, he then says the driver calls it in to surveillance.
 There are two cameras that point in that direction, one seeing that particular corner very well.
 After he calls it in surveillance gets back to him asking what he’s talking about.
 This is how he put it:

 Sur: What are you calling in again?

-Dri: A female in the corner of the dumpsters crying.
+Dri: A female in the corner of the dumpster is crying.
 She is not responding to my calls.

 Sur: Okay.
 We see you.
 We don’t see a girl.

 Dri: What do you mean?
-She is right in front of me.
+She’s right in front of me.

 Dri: Are you serious?
 You really don’t see the girl right here?

-Sur: No sir.
-If you are joking then it’s a bad one not to mention a waste of our time.
+Sur: No, sir.
+If this is a joke then it’s a bad one, not to mention a waste of our time.

 Rate this story: